"The purpose of our lives is to be happy" -

 In April, 2010, Nova Southeastern University unveiled the first foot reflexology pathway built on the U.S. East Coast situated in the University's Healing & Medicinal Garden.
 Guests were offered educational tours and barefoot walks throughout the Garden and Pathway.
 University President, George L. Hanbury II, Ph.D., and College of Pharmacy Dean Andrés Malavé, Ph.D., noted in their inaugural addresses that the NSU Medicinal & Healing Garden marks the commitment of the University to wellness and integrative medicine.

-Carsten Evans, Ph.D., Assistant Dean at the NSU College of Pharmacy, is the person responsible for the vision, action plan and finances of incorporating the reflexology pathway and the healing component into a decaying weed over run medicinal garden.
+Carsten Evans, Ph.D., Executive Director - Continuing Education and Professional Affairs at the NSU College of Pharmacy, is responsible for the vision, action plan and finances of incorporating the reflexology pathway and the healing component into a decaying weed over run medicinal garden.
 After cleaning the grounds back to fifteen original medicinal plants, he commissioned Elizabeth Marazita of Geneva, Switzerland to design the reflexology pathway.
 She arrived in early January with her installation team to lay special stones from Mexico, Peru, China, India and Tennessee in patterns to address the science of foot reflexology.
 Jesse Durko, of international landscape fame, was commissioned to create a support setting of rare and unusual plants that would enhance and promote healing through the senses of smell, sight and sound (eg. spices, mints, brilliant plant colors, bamboo, chimes and waterfalls).

 The Medicinal & Healing Garden is graced with tropical plants from around the world with medicinal qualities making it an international living classroom.
 Some plants were chosen for their visual qualities with a design to pique the eye, others for their fragrances, and some for their natural harmony with butterflies and birds.
 A Yin/Yang pattern of plantings, around the Reflexology Pathway, represent the Eastern philosophy of balance.